Greek bond yields rise, shares fall before debt showdown

 However, the impact on other markets has been limited.

-Portugal, which completed its own bailout program last year, sold 1.25 billion euros of 10-year bonds at record low auction yields on Wednesday.
+Portugal, which completed its own bailout programme last year, sold 1.25 billion euros (1 billion pounds) of 10-year bonds at record low auction yields on Wednesday.
+[GVD/EUR]

 "The macroeconomic situation, the debt sustainability in Portugal doesn't deserve comparison with Greece," said Jean-Francois Robin, head of rates strategy at Natixis.